goschtl/zope/zope2book/trunk/source/InstallingZope.rst

 Zope, and browse to the URL `http://localhost:8080/
 <http://localhost:8080/>`_.

-If your Zope instance has beens installed properly, and you're visiting the correct URL, you will be presented with the Zope "QuickStart" screen.
+If your Zope instance has been properly installed, and you're visiting the correct URL, you will be presented with the Zope "QuickStart" screen.

 .. figure:: ../Figures/quickstart.png